Request Request an Appointment Forms Download Patient Forms Book Online Booking Reviews Review us on Google Call Map

 Dental emergencies can be broken down into two main categories.
 There are sudden injuries and accidents that are completely unexpected, and then there are issues such as toothaches that have been developing over a period of weeks, months, or even years.
 After you’ve called us to schedule the first available appointment, you can use the following tips for managing the situation until your visit.
 If you experience any of the following dental emergencies, please call us.

-Understanding the Cost of Dental Emergencies
+Understanding the Cost of Emergency Dentistry

 Dentist explaining cost of dental emergencies in Rockville to patient

-Emergency treatment varies a lot and can include anything from a simple filling to a root canal and dental crown.
-In some cases, we may recommend an extraction followed by a second phase of treatment later on to replace the missing tooth.
-After Dr. Sanker has assessed your needs, he’ll make a recommendation and will always give you different treatment options whenever possible.
+Simply put, the cost of emergency dentistry can vary greatly depending on the type of dental injury you’re struggling with and the extent of the damage.
+That’s why we cannot provide you with an estimate of the price online.
+Once Dr. Sanker has assessed your needs, he’ll make a recommendation and will always give you different treatment options whenever possible.
 You’ll also get a cost estimate and have an opportunity to ask any questions so that you can make the best decision for your personal circumstances.
+If you want to learn more on the topic of price in the meantime, you can read on as well!

 How to Prevent Dental Emergencies